 MozJPEG in particular seems to come very close to Google’s solutions in tests, and is a much faster and far more practical solution.

 I know what you’re thinking:that was very cool and helpful, I bet the team who wrote it know their stuff, and could help out with the trickier bits.
 I’d smash the competition with my lightning-fast load speeds.
 I wonder if I could hire the writers.
-Well, you’re in luck: here at CodeClouds we do creative design and web development, and we specialise in eCommerce development and management.
+Well, you’re in luck: here at CodeClouds we have expert creative design services, eCommerce development and much, much more.
 If you want to hire any of our team, you can get in touch here, or use our contact form for general enquiries.